lightning/bolts/02-peer-protocol.md

 #### Rationale

-The "strictly between" requirements ensure that we make forward progress, even if only by a single satoshi at a time, but we have to allow for retransmission on reconnection.
+The "strictly between" requirements ensure that we make forward progress, even if only by a single satoshi at a time.
+To avoid keeping state and handle the corner case where fees have shifted between reconnections, negotiation restarts on reconnection.

 Note that there is limited risk if the closing transaction is delayed, and it will be broadcast very soon, so there is usually no